 Commissions and other acquisition costs are recognised through the Statement of Comprehensive Income, within expenses for the acquisition of insurance contracts.
-Commission and other acquisition costs that vary with and are directly related to securing new contracts and renewing existing contracts are deferred as set out in policy (g).
+Commission and other acquisition costs that vary with and are directly related to renewing existing contracts are deferred as set out in policy (f).

-Other operating expenses are recognised in the statement of comprehensive income as incurred, within expenses for administration.
+Other operating expenses are recognised in the Statement of Comprehensive Income as incurred, within expenses for administration.